Irish Aid: Employees

 The Irish Aid programme is managed by staff of the Department of Foreign Affairs.
 Recruitment is generally managed through the Public Appointments Services, with some positions advertised directly by the Department of Foreign Affairs on their website.
 Most positions are for permanent employment, and include general civil service, diplomat and development specialist positions.
 There are also temporary two-years contracts through the Junior Professional Internship (JPI) scheme.
-There are 145 permanent posts attached to Irish Aid's domestic headquarters in Dublin and Limerick in the Republic of Ireland.
+There are 145 permanent posts attached to Irish Aid's domestic headquarters in Dublin and Limerick.
 There are 39 permanent posts (excluding locally recruited staff) within Irish Aid missions in nine programme countries and a further 290 locally recruited overseas staff across all missions.
 This brings the agency's total number of employees to 474.

 Budget

 Ireland allocated €870 million in official development assistance (ODA) in 2019.
 This represents 0.32% of gross national income (GNI).

 Since the beginning of 2000 has been an overall expansion in the scale and scope of Ireland's development assistance programme which has seen the foreign aid budget rise from €255 million in 2000 to €870 million in 2019.
 The ODA GNP% peaked at 0.59% in 2008, later reducing to a consistent 0.32% since 2015.

 According to the OECD, 2020 official development assistance from Ireland decreased 4.1% to USD 972 million.